Where not mentioned specifically, Al-Wahda Festival Softball games will be governed by the rules of NSA Canada (NSA).

 7.01 – Any rule not covered by these rules will be at the discretion of the umpire

-7.02 – Any intent to injure shall be ruled an automatic ejection and is subject to suspension and/or fine.
+7.02 – Any intent to injure shall be ruled an automatic ejection and is subject to suspension from the tournament.

 7.03 – Any ejection will result in an automatic next game suspension.
-Additional suspension and fine is at the discretion of the Al-Wahda Sports Coordinator.
+Additional suspension and fine is at the discretion of Al-Wahda Festival Softball Chair.

 7.06 – The umpire is the ultimate authority on the field.

-8.04 – Tie breakers are as follows: Points, Head to Head, Wins, Fewest Losses, Run Differential (RF-RA), Runs For, Coin Toss
+9.04 – Tie breakers are as follows: Points, Wins, Fewest Losses, Head to Head, Run Differential (RF-RA), Runs For, Coin Toss